bbkane/fling/README.md

 # fling

-fling is a symlink farmer similar to [GNU Stow](https://www.gnu.org/software/stow/) that I use for my [dotfiles](https://github.com/bbkane/dotfiles).
+fling computes and creates/removes the minimal amount of symlinks needed in a directory to refer to files and directories in another directory, similar to [GNU Stow](https://www.gnu.org/software/stow/).
+I use fling to manage my [dotfiles](https://github.com/bbkane/dotfiles)

 fling is much dumber than GNU Stow - it's missing several options, only considers one directory at a time, and deals with absolute paths only (in contrast, GNU Stow works exclusively with relative paths).